steveam1/Attention-Is-All-You-Need/README.md

 ## How It Differs from Previous Models

 ### Compared to RNNs
-- **No sequential processing** - all positions computed in parallel
+- No sequential processing: The Transformer processes all positions at once instead of one token at a time, which allows full parallelization.
-- **Constant-time dependencies** - O(1) operations vs O(n) for any pair of positions
+- Constant time dependencies: Any two tokens can interact in a single step (O(1)) instead of needing to pass information through many RNN steps (O(n)).
-- **No vanishing gradients** from long sequences
+- No vanishing gradients: Because there is no recurrent chain, long sequences do not cause information to decay over tim

 ### Compared to CNNs
-- **Global receptive field** - each position can attend to all positions with O(1) operations
+- Global receptive field: Every token can attend to every other token directly, without needing multiple convolution layers to expand the receptive field.
-- **No stacking required** - CNNs need O(log_k(n)) layers to connect distant positions
+- No deep stacking required: CNNs must stack many layers to model long range context, while a single attention layer already captures global relationships.
-- **More interpretable** - attention weights show what the model focuses on
+- More interpretability: Attention weights reveal which tokens influence each other, offering clearer insight into what the model learns.

 ### Innovation
-The Transformer is the first sequence transduction model relying entirely on self-attention without using sequence-aligned RNNs or convolution.
+The Transformer introduced the first sequence transduction architecture built entirely on self attention, removing the need for sequence aligned RNNs or convolution and showing that attention alone can achieve state of the art performance.

 ---